 CUA Rare Books and Special Collections purchased the collection from Mt.
 St. Mary's College in Emmitsburg, Maryland in 1989.

-Donated in 2003 by CUA Rare Books and Special Collections.
+Donated by G. Brian Cardell of CUA Rare Books and Special Collections in 2003 .

 Processing completed in June 2006 by Nicholas J. Tussing.
 EAD markup completed in June 2006 by Nicholas J. Tussing, Jordan Patty, and Cathey Dugan.

-The American Catholic Research Center and University Archives also holds the Papal Autograph Collection and the Vatican I Scrapbook.
+The American Catholic History Research Center and University Archives:

 This record series is indexed under the following controlled access subject terms.